-The Sculpture Garden: These nine abstract, ten-ton concrete sculptures were created in the 1960s by Cornell undergraduate architecture students. under the guidance of the late Jack Squier, professor of fine arts.
+These abstract, ten-ton concrete sculptures were created in the 1960s by Cornell undergraduate architecture students.